When Favian seeks to get what he deserves, Eliza is very happy to assist him…

 ‘I do desire it.’

 The old woman stood up and walked over to the trestle table.
 Carefully she rooted through the bottles and herbs.
 Selecting those she required she returned to the fire.
 There are indeed herbs that heal and there are also herbs that harm.
 Throwing sprigs of henbane onto the fire, she began chanting arcane words.
+She added Hemlock, Mandrake and Thorn-apple followed by Wolfsbane.
 The fire began to spit and growl as angry flames grew higher.

 Favian stood before it lapping up the warmth, satisfied it had begun.
 The chanting grew more urgent and the flames intensified.